 “Sometimes, if we go out at night.
 We only go to restaurant or maybe jazz club, stay at home most of the time.
 Home has everything we want, but Ellen should have a break from cooking and we like jazz.”

 By noon, they’re ready for lunch.
 Ellen went high protein, cracked pepper turkey, roast beef, sharp cheddar and slice of crispy dill pickle, no bread.
 Coke Zero or distilled water to drink.

 Katya, “Good plan, no carbs to slow us down.
 Maybe rest for an hour, then rifle range, I will take Sarah and work on the star.

 Rest means cleaning the pistols they won’t use again today.
 Mani goes through the simple process.

 “What’s the first step?”

-Sarah, “Don’t point the gun at anyone, remove the clip.
+Sarah, “Don’t point the gun at anyone, remove the magazine.
 Then slide the slide to eject any bullet and check to the that the chamber is empty.”

 “Good, now, pointed at the wall, dry fire to triple check the gun isn’t loaded.”

 “Now we disassemble the pistol into its four main parts: slide, barrel, recoil spring assembly, and frame receiver.
 Pull the slide back, click this button on the side.
 Let the slide back down like this, then pull the trigger.
 Slide comes right off.”